Commandserver/Antispambot/README.md

 ## Running

 Edit the `config.json`.
-The configuration variables in the file should be self explainatory.
+The configuration variables in the file should be self-explanatory.

 All bad words are saved line by line in the `bad-words.txt`.

 The `bypass-config.txt` can be used to exclude users and roles from getting detected by the bot, just save the user- and role IDs line by line in it.

 All forbidden domains are stored in `domain-blacklist.txt`.
-Used to prevent the sharing of certan websites/urls.
+Used to prevent the sharing of certain websites/urls.

+The bot creates discord slash commands to manage the above three _.txt_-configs, therefor they're stored in extra files.

 The bot requires the **message content** and **server members** intent to be enabled!
+Add the bot with the `bot` and `applications.commands` scope to your server!
-These permissions are required: `VIEW_CHANNEL`, `SEND_MESSAGES`, `MANAGE_MESSAGES`, `MANAGE_THREADS`, `MODERATE_MEMBERS`.
+The bot needs the following permissions: `VIEW_CHANNEL`, `SEND_MESSAGES`, `MANAGE_MESSAGES`, `MANAGE_THREADS`, `MODERATE_MEMBERS`.

 I'd recommend running the bot with systemd, to keep the bot always online.